-“For the best blade putter, you can’t go wrong with the S7K Standing Putter.
-It offers a unique blade-style, cutting edge equipment technology, and excellent alignment tool.”
+“You can’t go wrong with the S7K Standing Putter: it offers a unique blade-style, cutting edge equipment technology, and an excellent alignment tool.”

-Best Blade Putter for High Handicappers: Wilson Augusta Golf Putter
+Best for High Handicappers: Wilson Augusta Golf Putter

 “Need a blade putter that can deliver high levels of response and touch from all over the green?
 You can’t go wrong with the Wilson Augusta Golf Putter.
 It provides great consistency, exceptional roll quality, and a better feel.”